 - Cream of asparagus soup

 - Italian salad

 Sounds healthy but delicious right?
 I remember this menu so clearly and I can almost taste them all so vividly.
-This was on the menu when I was in the hospital recovering from childbirth.
+You better sit down when you read this, because it will surprise you.
+Here goes, this was on the menu when I was in the hospital recovering from childbirth.
 I had heard that hospital food was yummy but I got to experience this first hand during my stay there.